 I have always had it in mind to write this but every time, I keep procrastinating.
 It’s about the delicate topic “Suicide”.
 This first got to me when I saw the series “13 Reasons Why” and have had numerous arguments with my friends about it, both the ones studying “psychology” and the “laymen” to psychology as well.

 It should be noted that this article is written from my perspective as a student studying psychology and is advisable for people who have seen the series.

-The first thing I will like to explain is the misconception people have about counselors.
-If you have seen “13 Reasons Why”, you will remember that “Hannah” left a tape for the counselor as well, claiming that he did not try enough to help or stop her from committing suicide.
-Over the course of my “discussions”, I realized that people think of a counselor as a “magician” and expect their problem to automatically disappear during the first session.
+The first thing I will like to explain is the misconception people have about counsellors.
+If you have seen “13 Reasons Why”, you will remember that “Hannah” left a tape for the counsellor as well, claiming that he did not try enough to help or stop her from committing suicide.
+Over the course of my “discussions”, I realized that people think of a counsellor as a “magician” and expect their problem to automatically disappear during the first session.

 The number one rule in counselling is never to “advice” the client for two reasons:

 1. The client would blame you if things do not go well, and,